Make Valentine's Day special for the little ones in your life

 - Make a sweet treat for your sweetie.
 Baking together in the kitchen is a great way to bond with your children and create an atmosphere rich with giggles.
 Use heart-shaped cookie cutters and make sugar cookies, then decorate with red, pink and white icing and sprinkles.

 - Get crafty.
 Pull out the construction paper and glitter and make heart-shaped paper chains to decorate the house or some homemade Valentine’s Day cards to share with family or classmates.
 Make a Valentine for each member of the family and display them around the house.
-If you have extras and want to make someone feel extra special, send a card or two to brighten the day of a senior adult living in a senior living community.
+If you have extras and want to make someone feel extra special, send a card or two to brighten the day of a senior adult in your neighborhood.

 Cap the day off with a special evening together.
 Here’s two ideas of how to end the day right.